openmpf/openmpf/README-images/README.md

 ### Customizable Pipelines

-OpenMPF provides the ability to to combine multiple algorithms in a single pipeline.
-Algorithms can be organized sequentially or in parallel.
+OpenMPF provides the ability to organize algorithms sequentially or in parallel.
+This enables users to create pipelines based on performance (fast -&gt; slow) to increase throughput on large datasets or run multiple concurrent algorithms (e.g., two competing face detection algorithms) to compare performance.

 ![Pipelines](README-images/pipelines.png)

-This enables users to create pipelines based on performance (fast -&gt; slow) to increase throughput on large datasets or run multiple concurrent algorithms (e.g., two competing face detection algorithms) to compare performance.
+Customizable pipelines allow users to combine multiple algorithms based on performance (fast to slow) to increase throughput on large datasets

 #### For Algorithm Developers - _You focus on the algorithms, we'll focus on the rest_